|Date of Birth||26 December 1971, Bossier City, Louisiana, USA|

 Mini Bio (1)

 Jared Leto was born in Bossier City, Louisiana, to Constance "Connie" (Metrejon) and Anthony L. "Tony" Bryant.
 "Leto" is a stepfather's surname.
+His ancestry includes English, Cajun (French), as well as Irish, German, Scottish.
 Jared and his family traveled across the United States throughout Leto's childhood, living in such states as Wyoming, Virginia and Colorado.
 Leto would continue this trend when he initially dropped a study of painting at Philadelphia's University of the Arts in favor of a focus on acting at the School of Visual Arts in New York City.

 In 1992, Leto moved to Los Angeles to pursue a musical career, intending to take acting roles on the side.
 Leto's first appearances on screen were guest appearances on the short-lived television shows Camp Wilder (1992), Almost Home (1993) and Rebel Highway (1994).
 However, his next role would change everything for Leto.
 While searching for film roles, he was cast in the show, My So-Called Life (1994) (TV Series 1994-1995).
 Leto's character was "Jordan Catalano", the handsome, dyslexic slacker, but also the main love interest of "Angela" (played by Claire Danes).
 Leto contributed to the soundtrack of the film, and so impressed the producers initially that he was soon a regular on the show until its end.